Ambar, Khyber Pakhtunkhwa

 Anbar is a village in the Swabi District of Khyber Pakhtunkhwa in Pakistan.
 It is located at 34 02 50 N and 72 24 40 E at an altitude of 1010 ft.
+Anbar is the financial hub of Swabi District.
+Tajukhel & Balarkhel are the 2 sub castes of Yousafzai living in Anbar.

+Anbar has a very fertile land and the main crops are Tobacco, Wheat and Maize.
+Anbar has a literacy rate of over 90%.

 University of Swabi

 In 2012 the Government of Khyber Pakhtunkhwa inaugurated the University of Swabi at Ambar.
 The university campus is spread over 200 kanals and is the first public sector university in Swabi.